 Galloways on Fresh Grass, June 2005.

-Have been replaced with "box" fractional orders from standard pricing on "beef price list" page due to Google's pending discontinuation of their Google Checkout card payment serviceMETRO DELIVERY AVAILABLE
+Have been replaced with "box" fractional orders from standard pricing on "beef price list" page due to Google's discontinuation of their Google Checkout card payment serviceMETRO DELIVERY AVAILABLE

 Mark and daughter, Laura on break from working cattle, November 2005